YixuanGao98/VDPVE-VQA-Dataset-for-Perceptual-Video-Enhancement/README.md

 # Citation

-Kindly cite our paper upon using this repository:
+Kindly cite our papers upon using this repository:

 ```
 @inproceedings{gao2023vdpve,